EmmanuelDemey/trainings-v2/README.md

     javascript-slides.pdf       the deck, exported
-    javascript-workshops.pdf    the TPs, as one printable handbook javascript-solutions.zip    the worked answers _redirects          SPA fallback, one rule per deck
+    javascript-workshops.pdf    the TPs, as one printable handbook javascript-solutions.zip    the worked answers
+    javascript-participants.zip the two PDFs + the workshop folders, no solutions _redirects          SPA fallback, one rule per deck
 ```